meenabhai-iitbombay/Interpreter-for-myracket/README.md

 # Interpreter-for-myracket
 My racket is a subset of Drracket.
 I have implemented interpreter for my racket in drracket language .
-I have used struct and stack for this purpose
+I have used struct and stack for this purpose.
+For more details see the report